 Saracens Club History

-Established in 1876, Saracens Rugby Club are London’s premier rugby club competing in the Aviva Premiership, the European Champions Cup and the Anglo-Welsh Cup.
+Established in 1876, Saracens Rugby Club are London’s premier rugby club competing in the Gallagher Premiership, the European Champions Cup and the Premiership Rugby Cup.

 From humble beginnings, ‘Sarries’ have developed into one of world rugby’s most respected, renowned and recognisable teams.